Right to Information

-To request access to documents and information held by ECQ you can lodge a Right to Information and Privacy Access form.
+To lodge a formal application for information you must submit a Right to Information and Privacy Access form.

-To amend personal information held by ECQ containing personal details you believe to be inaccurate or incomplete you can lodge a Personal Information Amendment form.
+To amend personal information you believe to be inaccurate or incomplete you may lodge a Personal Information Amendment form.

 Right to Information Officer